-- (a) Adjust historical interest expense to eliminate interest expense on the Resources Notes Payable assumed to have been repaid at the beginning of the period presented. - (b) Recognize income taxes on the pro forma adjustment described above. - (c) The issuance of the Company Notes payable to Parent in the aggregate amount of \$2.0 billion in connection with the dividend by the Company in April 1998 to the Parent. - (d) The contribution of the Resources Note Receivable to the capital of Resources. - (e) The prepayment of \$584.7 million of the Company Notes payable to Parent using certain assets to be received from the Resources Dividend. - (f) The repayment in full of the Resources Notes Payable and the Affiliate Payable through the issuance by the Company of 12.9 million shares of Class A Common Stock (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus).
-It is presently anticipated that the aggregate amount of the outstanding Affiliate Payable and Resources Notes Payable at the Offerings Closing Date will be equal to \$400.0 million and that 15.7 million shares of Class A Common Stock will be issued prior to the Offerings Closing Date to satisfy such outstanding amounts in full, based on an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus. - (g) The sale and issuance of 51.0 million shares of Class A Common Stock in the Offerings (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus) and the application of the net proceeds therefrom to prepay \$1,230.0 million of the Company Notes payable to Parent. - (h) The issuance to Parent of 7.3 million shares of Class A Common Stock (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus) to prepay all remaining amounts outstanding of the Company Notes payable to Parent within 31 days following the Offerings Closing Date. - (i) The reclassification of the investment by Parent to 103.8 million shares of Class B Common Stock and additional paid-in capital of the Company.
+- (a) Adjust historical interest expense to eliminate interest expense on the Resources Notes Payable assumed to have been repaid at the beginning of the period presented. - (b) Recognize income taxes on the pro forma adjustment described above. - (c) The issuance of the Company Notes payable to Parent in the aggregate amount of \$2.0 billion in connection with the dividend by the Company in April 1998 to the Parent. - (d) The purchase of certain assets from Parent in the amount of \$4.4 million and the prepayment of \$78.7 million of the Company Notes payable to Parent using the Resources Note Receivable in the amount of \$83.1 million. - (e) The prepayment of \$486.7 million of the Company Notes payable to Parent using certain assets to be received from the Resources Dividend. - (f) The repayment in full of the Resources Notes Payable and the Affiliate Payable through the issuance by the Company of 13.7 million shares of Class A Common Stock (at the initial public offering price of \$24.00 per share).
+The aggregate amount of the outstanding Affiliate Payable and Resources Notes Payable as of June 30, 1998 is equal to \$395.4 million and 16.5 million shares of Class A Common Stock will be issued prior to the Offerings Closing Date to satisfy such outstanding amounts in full, based on the initial public offering price of \$24.00 per share. - (g) The sale and issuance of 55.0 million shares of Class A Common Stock in the Offerings (at the initial public offering price of \$24.00 per share) and the application of the net proceeds therefrom to prepay \$1,246.5 million of the Company Notes payable to Parent. - (h) The issuance to Parent of 7.8 million shares of Class A Common Stock (at the initial public offering price of \$24.00 per share) to prepay all remaining amounts outstanding of the Company Notes payable to Parent within 31 days following the Offerings Closing Date. - (i) The reclassification of the investment by Parent to 98.5 million shares of Class B Common Stock and additional paid-in capital of the Company.